A Guide to Self-Employed Bookkeeping UK

 Self assessment tax return bookkeeping template

 Once all the figures for the year are posted, you are ready to submit them to HMRC for self-assessment.
-One adjustment that needs to be completed is deducting the owner drawings as it is not an expense to the business.
+One adjustment that needs to be made is to deduct the owner’s drawings, as they are not expenses to the business.
 In the example, the sales are 40175.34 and expenses 36754.74 – 8400 = 28354.74.
 The total profit for the company is 40175.34 – 28354.74 = 11820.60.

 The business owner must pay taxes on the profit.
 There are self-employed tax calculators that will calculate the tax due.
 The best calculator is employed and self-employed.